puppeteer/puppeteer/docs/api.md

 ### Error handling

-Often times, async methods might throw an error, signaling about their inability to fulfill request.
-For example, [page.waitForSelector(selector[, options])](#pagewaitforselectorselector-options) might fail if selector doesn't appear during the given timeframe.
+Puppeteer methods might throw errors if they are unable to fufill a request.
+For example, [page.waitForSelector(selector[, options])](#pagewaitforselectorselector-options) might fail if the selector doesn't match any nodes during the given timeframe.

 For certain types of errors Puppeteer uses specific error classes.
-These classes are available through the `require('puppeteer/Errors')`.
+These classes are available via `require('puppeteer/Errors')`.

 List of supported classes:
 - [`TimeoutError`](#class-timeouterror)

-An example of handling timeout error:
+An example of handling a timeout error:
 ```js
 const {TimeoutError} = require('puppeteer/Errors');